kenosama/Puntopia/README.md

 # Puntopia

-Puntopia is a Open-source Community sharing tool to discover, create and share funny puns!
+Puntopia is an open-source community sharing tool designed to discover, create, and share funny puns!

-the app allows this:
+The app provides the following features:
-- need to sign up to google Auth0 to post puns (we need to know who did what :) )
+- Users need to sign up with Google Auth0 to post puns (this allows us to track who did what).
-- CRUD operation for Puns
+- CRUD operations for puns.
-- search puns from tags, user, and text in puns
+- Search puns based on tags, users, and text within puns.
-- see other user profile.
+- View other user profiles.
-- Store and Load date from a MongoDB Database.
+- Store and load data from a MongoDB database.

 # Becode requirement